How students enter the Anzac Spirit Study Tour

 - be enrolled in a Northern Territory Government or non-government school

 - hold a valid passport with six months validity at the date of travel, or have the ability to obtain a passport

-- be able to look after themselves physically and emotionally for the duration of the tour.
+- be able to look after yourself physically and emotionally for the duration of the tour.

 How to enter

-To enter students are required to create an original creative piece of work that explores the relationship between Australians and the people of Villers-Bretonneux.
+To enter you are required to create an original creative piece of work that explores the role of Australian women during WWI.

 Step 1.
 Answer this question